b-b3rn4rd/phplame/README.md

 =========
 [![Build Status](https://travis-ci.org/b-b3rn4rd/phplame.svg?branch=master)](https://travis-ci.org/b-b3rn4rd/phplame)

 PHP LAME is a php wrapper for [LAME][1] MP3 encoder.
-It provides convinient interface to encode waw file(s) into mp3.
+It provides convinient interface to encode wav file(s) into mp3.

 **In order to use this library you will need to download & install LAME.
 Read [here][2] how to install it.**